-The Company is required under Canadian law (National Instrument 43-101 Standards Of Disclosure For Mineral Projects) to calculate and categorize "mineral reserve," "proven mineral reserve" "probable mineral reserve", "mineral resource", "measured mineral resource", "indicated mineral resource" and "inferred mineral resource" under the Canadian Institute of Mining Metallurgy and Petroleum ("CIM") Standards on Mineral Resources and Reserves - Definitions and Guidelines adopted by the CIM in August 2000.
+The Registrant is required under Canadian law (National Instrument 43-101 Standards Of Disclosure For Mineral Projects) ("NI 43-101") to calculate and categorize "mineral reserve", "proven mineral reserve", "probable mineral resource", "mineral resource" and "inferred mineral resource" under the Canadian Institute of Mining Metallurgy and Petroleum ("CIM") Standards on Mineral Resources and Reserves - Definitions and Guidelines adopted by the CIM in August 2000.
 These standards establish definitions and guidelines for the reporting of exploration information, mineral resources and mineral reserves in Canada.
 These definitions have not been adopted for use in the United States of America by the Securities and Exchange Commission.
 Under these guidelines, the CIM definitions of proven and probable reserves equate to the definitions of proven and probable reserves as set out in Guide 7 of the Securities Act Industry Guides.
 In addition, Canadian law requires disclosure of mineral resources that equate to measured, indicated and inferred resources.